About the Miss Chinatown Hawaii Pageant

 The Miss Chinatown Hawaii Queen represents the Chinese community in Hawaii, specifically Chinatown Honolulu.
 Founded by the Honolulu Chinese Jaycees in 1977, the MCH Pageant was designed as a two-part program – First, to seek young women of Chinese ancestry to represent the Chinese Community in Hawaii.
 Secondly, to prepare the Miss Chinatown Hawaii queen to compete for the National Title as the “Miss Chinatown USA”.
 With more awareness and recognition than ever before, the pageant continues to grow as Hawaii’s premiere pageant for women of Chinese descent.

-Miss Chinatown Hawaii Pageant staff:
+Miss Chinatown Hawaii Pageant Directors:

 For information about the pageant, E-mail us